 The joints involved in RA are commonly small joints within the wrists, hands, and feet, with patients typically presenting with symmetric joint involvement.
 Larger joints may also be affected, including shoulders, knees, elbows, and hips.
 The cervical area of the spine may also be affected, but the lumbar area of the spine is usually not.4 Figure 33-1 depicts some of the differences in clinical presentation between RA and osteoarthritis (OA).
 Highlighting these distinctions can be very helpful when educating a patient in an MTM session.

-Patterns of joint involvement in rheumatoid arthritis and ...
+Patterns of joint involvement ...